Civic, Australian Capital Territory: History

 Before the development of the City of Canberra, there was no clear commercial centre for the area, other than nearby Queanbeyan.
 Murray's store, considered the area's first retail store, operated from a house built in 1874 on the glebe of St John the Baptist Church, within the present boundaries of Commonwealth Park, to the east of what is now Nerang Pool.
 It burnt down in 1923.

 Griffin's plan separated the national centre, the administrative centre of the city, now the Parliamentary Triangle, from the Civic Centre, the principal commercial area.
 The commercial centre was planned to be on what Griffin described as the Municipal Axis which was projected to run north-west from Mount Pleasant.
 Variations from Griffin's plan that affect City include the abandonment of a city railway and a reduction in the widths of some streets, including of London Circuit which was planned to be 200 ft and was reduced to 100 ft.
 Griffin's civic focus on Vernon Knoll, now known as City Hill, has not materialised mainly because of the way city building has progressed.

 The first major buildings planned for the commercial centre were the Melbourne and Sydney Buildings, which were designed in the "Inter-War Mediterranean style".
 Construction began in 1926 and they were finally completed in 1946.
 Immediately after World War II, the Melbourne and Sydney buildings still comprised the main part of Civic and the Blue Moon Cafe was the only place to go for a meal apart from the Hotel Canberra and the Hotel Civic.

 Up until the 1960s, Canberra shoppers found the retail environment frustrating.
 Many did their weekly shopping in Queanbeyan, where the central business district was more compact.
 Major purchases were made in Sydney.
 In 1963, the Monaro Mall (now Canberra Centre) opened.
-It included a branch of the David Jones department store.
+It included a David Jones department store.